Samsung/ChromiumGStreamerBackend/README.md

 It should open a new tab in your browser starting by "localhost:8090" and after logged in it should be written: "The authentication flow has completed."
 Then you are ready to upload your patch by running "git cl upload".
 To submit to a patch to an existing CL just type "git cl issue 1415793003" before uploading.
+To make sure it creates a new CL just type "git cl issue 0".

 ### Issues and roadmap ###